 Supplements that support testosterone levels include:

-Oral supplementation of DHEA increases testosterone levels in women.
+Oral supplementation of DHEA increases testosterone levels in women11.
 In premenopausal women, supplementation supports fertility and egg quality.
-There is support for its use for women with low libido.
-In addition, DHEA replacement may be an option for women taking oral contraceptives to combat the side effect of diminished testosterone levels.
+There is support for its use for women with low libido12.
+In addition, DHEA replacement may be an option for women taking oral contraceptives13 to combat the side effect of diminished testosterone levels.

 Because DHEA levels decrease with age, supplementation may support women in perimenopause and menopause to improve estrogen and testosterone levels.
 As the ovaries decrease hormone production, adrenal gland testosterone production becomes more important for sexual function and overall health.